the-go-tool/websearch/README.md

 - [ ] DuckDuckGo
 - [ ] More: Google, Yandex, Bing, Yahoo etc

-## :question: Q/A

-> **Q:** Should I use **unofficial** providers?
-> **A:** Maybe.
-It depends on stability you expect.
-> Official APIs require they token and may take taxes.
-> Unofficial APIs are free, but they are unstable and your
-> IP may be banned for several minutes.
-> So, if you have your personal/home project or you
-> don't want pay then choose unofficial.

 ## :fast_forward: Fast Start

 ### :arrow_down: Get It